SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/data-tiers-faqs.md

 ---
 id: data-tiers-faqs
+title: Data Tiers FAQs
 ---

-# Data Tiers FAQs
+#

 This page has frequently asked questions about Data Tiers.
 For information about selecting the data tier for your use case, features of each tier, and the differences among tiers, see [Data Tiers.](data-tiers.md)

 ## In which Sumo subscriptions are Data Tiers available?